your5e/5e-srd-markdown/dnd/51/obsidian_vault/statblocks/thug.md

 ## Traits

-- _**Pack Tactics.**_ The thug has advantage on an attack roll against a creature if at least one of the thug's allies is within 5 feet of the creature and the ally isn't incapacitated.
+- _**Pack Tactics.**_ The thug has advantage on an attack roll against a creature if at least one of the thug's allies is within 5 feet of the creature and the ally isn't [[incapacitated]].

 ## Actions